Xtext

 Xtext is an open-source software framework for developing programming languages and domain-specific languages (DSLs).
 Unlike standard parser generators, Xtext generates not only a parser, but also a class model for the abstract syntax tree, as well as providing a fully featured, customizable Eclipse-based IDE.

-Xtext is being developed in the Eclipse Project as part of the Eclipse Modeling Framework Project and is licensed under the Eclipse Public License.
+Xtext is being developed in the Eclipse Project as part of the Eclipse Modeling Framework Project.
+It is licensed under the Eclipse Public License.

 History

 The first version of Xtext was published in 2006 in the openArchitectureWare project.
 The last version released under the oAW project was version 4.3.
 Since the beginning of 2008, Xtext has been developed at Eclipse under the Eclipse Modeling Project.

 Joining Eclipse's annual simultaneous release, Xtext released version 0.7.0 (June 2009), 1.0 (June 2010), 2.0 (June 2011), 2.3 (June 2012), 2.5 (December 2013), 2.6 (May 2014) and 2.7 (September 2014).
 The framework is mainly developed by the German company Itemis.